M-8 motorway (Pakistan): Route

 The Ratodero Gwadar Motorway (M-8) will start from Ratodero in Sindh Province and enter Balochistan Province passing near the towns of Khuzdar, Awaran, Hoshab, Turbat before joining the Makran Coastal Highway just east of the port city of Gwadar.
 The M8 will cross the Dasht River and pass near the Mirani Dam in Balochistan Province.
 The M8 will have 4-lanes and a total length of 892 km.
 Initially, 2-lanes will be constructed after the completion of which another 2-lanes will be added, thus making a total of 4-lanes.
+It is the only operational motorway in Pakistan that is not equipped with M-Tag.
+The Hoshab-Gwadar section of the motorway is untolled, thus making it the only untolled part of a motorway in Pakistan.

 Construction

 The M8 is being constructed by Pakistan's National Highway Authority.
 Construction of the M8 commenced on 15 October 2004.
-According to a newspaper report of July 23, 2015 the construction arm of Pakistan army, Frontier Works Organization (FWO) has completed 502 of 870 kilometer of this road.
+According to a newspaper report of 23 July 2015, the construction arm of Pakistan Army, Frontier Works Organisation (FWO) has completed 502 of 870 kilometres of this road.

 The work started simultaneously from the junction with the Makran Coastal Highway (MCH) and from Ratodero in Sindh.
 As of January 2015 the road is completed except for some bridges from MCH to a point near Hoshab where it joins N85 (Hoshab-Panjgur-Besima Highway) and Hoshab-Bela Road.
 The M8 Motorway will be following the alignment of N85.
-From the Ratodero end M8 to Khuzdar is almost complete except for a difficult section going over the peaks of northern Kirthar range about 70 km east of Khuzdar.
+From the Ratodero end M8 to Khuzdar is completed and operational except for a difficult section going over the peaks of northern Kirthar range about 70 km east of Khuzdar.